ZirumAndBigBro/obj2box/README.md

 5. copy coordinates from result.txt and put it in \AC-Game\data\static_data\spawns\(Npcs or gather)\New\location.xml file.

 Note: large 3D models generates a lot of objects.
 Be sure your server has enough RAM.
-Note2: this programs are not optimized for Aion, means the in game constuctions are filled with unnecessary objects.

 Result see Example_obj2box.jpg